hasura/ndc-rest-schema/README.md

 The `settings` object contains global configuration about servers, authentication and other information.

-- `servers`: list of servers that serve the API service, with base URL.
+- `servers`: list of servers that serve the API service.
+  - `url`: the base URL of the API server.
 - `headers`: default headers will be injected into all requests.
 - `timeout`: default timeout for all requests
 - `securitySchemes`: global configurations for authentication, follow the [security scheme](https://swagger.io/docs/specification/authentication/) of OpenAPI 3.